SJSURoboticsTeam/urc-electrical-2026/I²C Translator/readme.md

 This devices allows for a signle, selectable I²C address to be translated to a different, selectable I²C address --- on the fly.
 This allows slaves with the same hardwired address to coexist on a single I²C bus.
 ![image](https://github.com/user-attachments/assets/3a0603a6-0fbe-471c-bf71-87b2919359b6)
 ## PCB Implementation Instructions
-1. The code was optimized and tested for an ATTINY10 Microcontroller (Programming Instructions).
+1. The code was optimized and tested for an ATTINY10 Microcontroller.
 However, the code should run on any AVR based microcontroller (with minor modifications)
 2. The ATTINY10 microcontroller can only be programmed at 5V, so connect the VCC of the microcontroller to a 5V net/power source.
 3. Ensure that the periperhal I²C device has 5V tolerant SDA and SCL pins, or program the microcontroller before placing the I²C peripheral.
 4. Pin 3 (RESET) of the microcontroller cannot be used